 7. Agile Production

 It is not unusual that a process manufacturer decides to replace a planned production cycle for a product with another cycle for another finished product.
 Changes to production planning may also happen because the quality is compromised and manufacturers are trying to adjust it.
 In process manufacturing, these changes are the rule, not the exception.
-Therefore, companies need a flexible process manufacturing ERP solution that allows them to make adjustments quickly without compromising on quality.
+Therefore, companies need a flexible process manufacturing software that allows them to make adjustments quickly without compromising on quality.

-8. Improved Product Development and Go-To-Market Strategies
+8. Improved Product Development and Go-to-Market Strategies

 9. Responsiveness to Consumer Pressure to be More Environmentally Conscious